Release Notes#

 This feature is backward compatible and your existing problems will continue to run without modification.

-If you have installed the Ocean SDK locally, upgrade to Ocean 5.5 or later to enable formulating problems with weighted constraints; see the Ocean documentation for details.
+If you have installed the Ocean SDK locally, upgrade to Ocean software 5.5 or later to enable formulating problems with weighted constraints; see the Ocean software documentation for details.

 More Accurate QPU Runtime Estimation for Problems#